-For nearly two decades I have employed birds and bird imagery as a metaphor for my rumination on relationships, parenting, home, shelter, and geographical identification.
+For nearly three decades I have employed birds and bird imagery as a metaphor for my rumination on relationships, parenting, home, shelter, and geographical identification.
 As an artist, I am drawn to the ideas of identity that grow out of a sense of place and self.
 In my Avian Series, I take a closer look at my subject as I pixelate, deconstruct and then reconstruct the birds.
 They are built, much like we are - one piece, or experience, at a time.

 Using glass as my medium, I pixelate by making my own murrini (slices of variously colored glass canes).
 I assemble and fuse them into abstract patterned tablets, which I view as fully realized deconstructed birds.
 Finally transforming them, through my own ‘hot-origami’ process, into sentient birds.